sivsushruth/consolex/README.md

 ## Web Console Usage

-Open up **localhost:5984** on your browser and by default, you get 2 launch options:
+Open up **localhost:5984** on your browser and by default, you get a few launch options:

 ```
 iex